+BOISE, Idaho -- Albertsons here said it was shipping 185 computers to Iraq to help connect soldiers deployed overseas with family and friends. cameras, baby wipes, toothpaste, candy, beef jerky, playing cards and phone calling cards.
 The computer donation was made in response to concerns by the U.S. Army that too few computers were available at Camp Anaconda, the main Army base in Iraq, which resulted in limited Internet access and hundreds of troops in line at any given time waiting to ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.